 If you are a nanny on the voluntary part of the Childcare Register, you should discuss with the family you work for to see if it is appropriate for you to carry on working at this time.

-On 11 September the Secretary of State for Education wrote to Ofsted to request the resumption of inspection of providers registered on the Childcare Register.
-If you are selected for an inspection, but for safety reasons wish for the inspection to take place outside of the home of the children you care for, please discuss this with the inspector when they call.
+If you are selected for an inspection, but for safety reasons wish for the inspection to take place outside the home of the children you care for, please discuss this with the inspector when they call.
 Ofsted inspectors will be flexible given the current challenges of COVID-19 and recognise that providers may be anxious about visitors within a setting.
-Inspectors will risk assess with you how to manage the visit safely including whether there will be any remote activity.
+Inspectors will carry out a risk assessment with you about how to manage the visit safely.

-If you wish to defer your inspection, we will consider the application for deferral in line with our published policy.
+If you wish to defer your inspection, we will consider the application for deferral in line with our policy on deferring Ofsted inspections.

 Information for parents of children in early years provision during this time